-There have been ten single store market transactions in the UK since 2010.
+C&W's valuation report comments on valuation uncertainty resulting from low liquidity in the market for self storage property.
+C&W note that in the UK since Q1 2013 there have only been four transactions involving multiple assets and 8 single asset transactions.
 C&W state that due to the lack of comparable market information in the self storage sector, there is greater uncertainty attached to their opinion of value than would be anticipated during more active market conditions.